-Jessica Suetsugu
+About Jessica Suetsugu

-My Professional Experience
+Professional Experience

 I have worked in a number of mental health and crisis support settings over my career.

-I have supported clients with anxiety, burnout, chronic pain, cultural challenges, depression, sleep issues, and more.
+As a culturally sensitive psychologist, I have supported clients with anxiety, burnout, chronic pain, cultural challenges, depression, sleep issues, and more.

 At the end of the day, I take a person-centred approach.
 These sessions are for you!
 So it’s critical that you feel heard and that your goals and preferences are taken into account.